THE National Series

 2. Competition

-Advance US Player Status, including Premier, Bronze, Silver, Gold, and Pro Status — These will determine Division and Power Pool Qualification for Regionals.
+Advance your US Player Status, including Premier, Bronze, Silver, Gold, and Pro Status — These will determine Division and Power Pool Qualification for Regionals and Nationals.

 Increase your ELO rating — This will determine your seed at in any nationally sanctioned play.